brownrabbit0207/wix-detox/website/versioned_docs/version-20.x/troubleshooting/building-the-app.md

+# Dealing With Problems With Building the App & Detox

 This page is about issues related to building the app, typically triggered when running `detox build` (and not `detox test`, for example).